PN7160 vs PN7161

 What We Recommend

 If you are unsure, start with PN7160.
-Move to PN7161 only when Apple ECP is clearly part of your product requirement.
+Move to PN7161 I2C when Apple ECP is clearly part of your requirement.
+Choose PN7161 MINI V1 — SPI when you need both PN7161-family capability and an SPI interface.

 Related Product Pages